karmaniverous/stan-cli/docs-src/getting-started.md

 stan patch -f fix.patch # read from a file
 ```

-On failure, STAN writes a compact FEEDBACK packet and (when possible) copies it to your clipboard—paste it into chat to get a corrected diff.
+On failure, STAN writes a compact FEEDBACK packet and (when possible) copies it to your clipboard—paste that into chat to get a corrected diff.

 Tips:

+- Child PATH augmentation: `stan run` automatically prefixes the child process PATH with `<repoRoot>/node_modules/.bin` (and ancestor `.bin` folders) so repo‑local binaries resolve without global installs.
 - Use `stan run -p` to print the plan and exit; use `stan run -P` to execute without printing the plan first.
 - Use `-q` for sequential execution (preserves `-s` order).
 - Use `-c` to include outputs inside archives and remove them from disk (combine mode).